Idƴl Documentation

 --listen

-Enter listen mode: load the file, store all process blocks, and wait for OSC commands to start/stop them.
+Enter listen mode: load the file, store all process blocks, and wait for OSC commands to start, stop, and hot-reload them.

 idyl file.idyl --listen 9000